stickbear2015/cr-the-experience/Cosmic rage/help files/readme.txt

 			**Legal Stuff and Things**

-Snapp is not a lawyer, does not know a lawyer, and is entirely unwilling to pay for the services of any legal advice regarding this project.
-That being said, you should note that Snapp Blue scale cannot guarantee any level of functionality of this soundpack with your particular situation.
-Snapp may not necessarily always be available to answer questions, help you install it, ETC.  If your computer suddenly decides that it can't handle it, catches fire, melts down or produces extreme amounts of smoke or radiation that result in your untimely demise, Snapp had nothing to do with it.
+The soundpack administrators are not lawyers, don't know any lawyers, and are entirely unwilling to pay for the services of any legal advice regarding this project.
+That being said, you should note that the soundpack administrators do not guarantee any level of functionality of this soundpack with your particular situation.
+The soundpack administrators may not necessarily always be available to answer questions, help you install it, ETC.  If your computer suddenly decides that it can't handle it, catches fire, melts down or produces extreme amounts of smoke or radiation that result in your untimely demise, we had nothing to do with it.
 This soundpack has been tested under windows 7 and 10, as well as released for private beta use amongst friends.
-Snapp would not be releasing it as such if he believed that it would not be functional to a level of acceptableness.
+We would not be releasing it as such if he believed that it would not be functional to a level of acceptableness.
 But do keep in mind that the pack is constantly being developed, so check back frequently for updates!
-In smart and legal terms, Snapp or any other developer of this pack cannot be held liable for any damages caused by using this pack or anything relating to this pack.
+In smart and legal terms, we or any other developer of this pack cannot be held liable for any damages caused by using this pack or anything relating to this pack.

 		*A note from Nate, the head admin of Cosmic Rage*